 Fischer is an urban neighborhood (based on population density) located in New Orleans, Louisiana.

-Fischer real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Fischer real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Fischer neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 In addition, fischer has the amazing distinction of housing more same sex couples living together than 98.8% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.